 Picture this: does an oil marketing company need to own an oil field to sell fuel or should a supermarket grow maize for it to sell mealie meal?

 It is informative to note that one prerequisite for generation projects to take off in southern Africa as elsewhere is the availability of (reliable) transmission infrastructure to evacuate the power in bulk to the consumption centres.
 Power plants would never be been built if transmission lines were not available nearby and there was no off-taker (buyer).
-The Kariba dam complex itself and transmission lines to the Copperbelt were built in the 1950s mainly to service the needs of the mines on the Copperbelt.
-The reliable market provided by CEC’s predecessor through its well-developed infrastructure was sufficient to underpin the huge loans that the Federal government needed to source from international lenders to finance the complex and the associated bulk transmission lines to evacuate or move the power to the main load centre on the Copperbelt.
+The Kariba dam complex itself and transmission lines to the Copperbelt were built in the 1950s mainly to service the needs of the mines in the Copperbelt.
+The reliable market provided by CEC’s predecessor through its well-developed infrastructure was sufficient to underpin the huge loans that the then Federal government needed to source from international lenders to finance the complex and the associated bulk transmission lines to evacuate or move the power to the main load centre in the Copperbelt.

 Was this article helpful?